Liquid Penetrant Testing

 A developer is applied after removal of the penetrant.
 The developer improves the intensity of fluorescent penetrants and provides contrast of visible dye penetrants.
 Developer also draws the penetrant from the discontinuity to the surface as well as spread the liquid to the surface enlarging the appearance.

-Typical examples of components inspected using liquid penetrant testing are valve parts, generator retaining rings, generator wedges, fan blades, non-ferrous parts of rotors and stationary blading and bearings.
+Typical examples of components inspected using liquid penetrant testing are welds, valve parts, generator retaining rings, generator wedges, fan blades, non-ferrous parts of rotors and stationary blading and bearings.